-Your cat should have a little fat around the ribs but their abdomen should not distend.
+Your cat should have a little fat around the ribs.
 A tad pudgy…but not too much.

 Keep in mind:

 Being too thin also creates health problems.
 Older cats (12 years +) can experience muscle loss and increased risk of illness.